vertexproject/synapse/docs/synapse/glossary.rst

 Constructor
 -----------

-Within Synapse, code that defines how a :ref:`gloss-prop` of a given :ref:`gloss-type` can be constructed to ensure that the property is well-formed for its type.
+Within Synapse, code that defines how a :ref:`gloss-prop` value of a given :ref:`gloss-type` can be constructed to ensure that the value is well-formed for its type.
 Also known as a :ref:`gloss-ctor` for short.
 Constructors support :ref:`gloss-type-norm` and :ref:`gloss-type-enforce`.

 .. _gloss-cortex: